Anglicans Online

 'Many of the Continuing Churches of the Anglican faith wrestle with whether they are in communion with Canterbury or nay.
 The ACW is NOT in communion with Canterbury administratively, but we are spiritually'.

-Anglican Diocese of the Great Lakes
+Anglican Diocese of Texas

 'Tracing their origins to the 1930s, Anglican Church parishes and missions of the non-geographical and independent Diocese of the Great Lakes are located in the American Midwest, in several municipalities within the Metropolitan Toronto area, and in other cities in Ontario.
 The Diocese of the Great Lakes was established in 1998 through the unity proposals of the bishops of the former Independent Anglican Diocese of Ontario and the Independent Anglican Missionary District of the USA.
 This Diocese works cooperatively with other Episcopalians, including The United Episcopal Church of North America, with which the DGL is in intercommunion, and the Independent Anglican Church (Canada Synod).'